Giza

-Giza (/ˈgiːzə/; sometimes spelled Gizah, Gizeh, Geeza, Jiza; الجيزة, /ar/, الجيزة el-Gīza /arz/) is the third-largest city in Egypt by area after Cairo and Alexandria; and sixteenth-largest city in Africa by population.
+Giza (Note: /ˈɡiːzə/; also romanized Gizah, Gizeh, Geeza, Jiza; الجيزه el-Gīza /arz/.) is the third-largest city in Egypt by area and population, and is also the eighteenth-largest city in Africa by population.
 It is the capital of Giza Governorate with a total population of 4,458,135 as of 2023.
 It is located on the west bank of the Nile opposite central Cairo, and is a part of the Greater Cairo metropolis.
 Giza lies less than 30 km north of Memphis (Men-nefer, today the village of Mit Rahina), which was the capital city of the unified Egyptian state during the reign of pharaoh Narmer, roughly 3100 BC.

-Giza is most famous as the location of the Giza Plateau, the site of some of the most impressive ancient monuments in the world, including a complex of ancient Egyptian royal mortuary and sacred structures, among which are the Great Sphinx, the Great Pyramid of Giza, and a number of other large pyramids and temples and the Grand Egyptian Museum.
-Giza has always been a focal point in Egypt's history due to its location close to Memphis, the ancient pharaonic capital of the Old Kingdom.
+Giza is most famous as the location of the Giza Plateau, the site of some of the most impressive ancient monuments in the world, including a complex of ancient Egyptian royal mortuary and sacred structures, among which are the Great Sphinx, the Great Pyramid of Giza, and a number of other large pyramids and temples, and the Grand Egyptian Museum.
+Giza has always been a focal point in Egypt's history due to its location close to Memphis, the ancient Egyptian capital of the Old Kingdom.

+In 2025, Giza was visited by 14.7 million tourists, becoming the most popular tourist destination in Egypt.
+Its historic centre is listed by UNESCO as a World Heritage Site.
+Giza also hosts the headquarters of several Egyptian multinational companies and banks.
+Rich in ancient Egyptian heritage, hotels, restaurants, and bazaars, Giza is considered an important economic, scientific, and tourism centre of Egypt and Africa.
+The Giza Zoo, the first zoo built in Africa, is located in Giza.
+The city also is the home of the association football club Zamalek SC.